Recycle, Reuse, Repurpose

 Open Saturdays from 7:00 a.m. to 11:30 a.m.

 Start on your left – proceed clockwise

-Williamstown has a contract with the Landfill that allows for no-cost recycling.
+We have a contract with the Landfill that allows for no-cost recycling.
 In fact, the more we can recycle, the more we SAVE because we're charged for non-recyclable waste over a certain tonnage.
-Soooo, our dump site is set up to help you recycle ALL your:
+Soooo, our refuse and recycling site is set up to help you recycle ALL your:

 GLASS (food-grade only, any color; should be rinsed)

 PAPER (newspapers, window envelopes, junk mail, magazines, phone books, "clean" food boxes & CARDBOARD ------------->please flatten cardboard boxes<--------------------